ibm-cloud-docs/satellite/hosts.md

     ibmcloud sat host ls --location <location_name_or_ID>
     ```
     {: pre}
 2. Assign at least 3 compute hosts from your location as worker nodes to your {{site.data.keyword.satelliteshort}} control plane or an existing {{site.data.keyword.openshiftlong_notm}} cluster.
-When you assign the host, IBM bootstraps your machine.
+When you assign the host, {{site.data.keyword.IBM_notm}} bootstraps your machine.
 This process might take a few minutes to complete.
 You can choose to assign a host by using the host ID, or you can also define the label that the host must have to be assigned to the location.

    **Example for assigning a host by using the host ID:**
    ```